 In Kenya, one of the great destinations for lovers of wildlife, it is possible to enjoy some of the parks on foot.
 Our Kenya walking safari itinerary does just that, allowing you to admire some of Africa’s finest wildlife in safety and with a sense of freedom.
 Visit some of the most scenic areas of the Great Rift Valley on foot and see some of the most amazing wildlife on our Kenya walking safari including giraffes, black and white Colobus monkeys, bushbucks, gazelles, Elephants, rhinos, buffaloes and all of the big cats!

-Our Kenya walking safari itinerary allows you to admire some of Africa’s finest wildlife in safety but with the sense of freedom and participation that being on foot confers.
-This itinerary visits some of the most scenic areas of the Great Rift Valley where walking and game viewing can take place in the total absence of mass tourism.
+Our Kenya safari itinerary allows you to admire some of Africa’s finest wildlife in safety but with the sense of freedom and participation that being on foot confers.
+This itinerary visits some of the most scenic areas of the Great Rift Valley where walking and game viewing can take place in the absence of mass tourism.

 The highlights are the Crater Lake and Crescent Island sanctuaries, Hell’s Gate National Park, Lake Elementaita, with certain viewing of Giraffe, Waterbuck, Elands, Zebra and various Gazelles.
 You’ll visit Lake Nakuru National Park on the Kenya walking safari, coloured pink through the presence of thousands of flamingos, and the open grasslands are home to White Rhino and the Rothschild’s Giraffe.
 Black Rhino is found in the forests around the lake.
 Masai Mara, the Africa that every one dreams of, takes up the last 3 days of the tour, with Elephant, Lion, Leopard, Cheetah, Topi and Hippo all claiming our attention.
-A walk guided by Masai people makes this a perfect Kenya walking safari in all senses.

 Cost per person